 7.23 The additional operational costs referred to in paragraph 7.21.2 and/or any potential reliability implications shall be calculated by simulating the expected operation of the national electricity transmission system in accordance with the operational criteria set out in Section 5 and Section 9.
 Guidance on economic justification is given in Appendix G

 .

-Transmission System
+8 Demand Connection Criteria Applicable to an Offshore Transmission System

 8.1 This section presents the planning criteria applicable to the connection of offshore power station demand groups to the remainder of the national electricity transmission system.